 His international repertoire includes compositions for the 2008 Summer and 2014 Winter Olympic Games, and the 2013 European Judo Championship, 2021 World Judo Championship and 2006 European Aquatic Championship Official Song.

 In 2008 and 2009 Imre was selected to compose music for the prestigious Hungarian National Day firework shows, each with a viewership of over 3 million people.
 These events were the most spectacular and unforgettable moments of his professional life.

 As a composer, arranger, orchestrator, music producer, and musician, Imre has appeared on over 110 albums.
 He has been the recipient of 18 Gold, 14 Platinum and 4 Double-Platinum albums.
 His songs have been sung by Hungarian legends Zsuzsa Cserháti, Erika Miklósa, Ákos Kovács...

 In 2020, Imre Czomba's 100 musician friends joined from sixteen countries to this truly diverse and exciting musical trip it's called #QuarantineMusicChain.
 Imre Czomba had an opportunity to work on this project with his world famous star friends as Kenny G, Michael Boddicker, Alphonso Johnson (Weather Report, Santana), Ed Calle (Gloria Estefan, Michael Bolton), Richie Garcia (Phill Collins band), Sara Andon, Andrew Kesler (Accent), Michael O'Neill (Barbra Streisand band).

 He has also scored and produced music for over 60 films, television movies, and television series.

-As a highly respected and versatile music composer and producer, Imre is a member of the Hungarian Film and the American Television Academy.
+As a highly respected and versatile music composer and producer, Imre is a voting member of the Hungarian Film Academy, Grammy® Recording Academy and the Emmy® Television Academy.